Bangsak Village and Chiang Mai

 Bangsak Village is set on the golden sands of Khao Lak on Thailand’s west coast.
 A small, intimate hotel with a laid-back atmosphere, it reflects the best of Thai tradition.

 Surrounded by greenery and set on a peaceful beach, the Bangsak is a boutique resort with just 50 rooms.
 Natural materials are used throughout giving the hotel a simple charm and a wonderful connection to its rich natural surroundings.
 The open-air restaurant is constructed in typical Thai style with a bamboo roof and serves delicious Southern Thai dishes as well as international choices.
-The centrepiece of the resort is the beautiful pool stretching down towards the beach, surrounded by small trees.
+The centrepiece of the resort is the beautiful pool stretching down toward the beach, surrounded by small trees.
 Khao Sok National Park with its dramatic limestone cliffs, lush jungle and beautiful waterfalls is one of the oldest rainforests in the world and just over an hour’s drive away.
 Also within easy reach are the picturesque seascapes of Phang Nga Bay and the excellent diving around the Similan Islands.
 While the hotel enjoys a secluded location, the shops and restaurants in the centre of Khao Lak are also only a short drive away.

 The rooms have a spacious, open plan design and are set in single storey or two storey thatched bungalows located in the gardens or beside the pool.